matijaoe/matijaoe/README.md

     🌿 Current job uses GitLab so tough luck

-    🌱 Learning Typescript / React (and Solidity from time to time)
+    🌱 Learning Typescript / Composition API (and Solidity from time to time)

 <!--
 **Mat2ja/Mat2ja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.